 For LADNs, the AMF provides to the UE the LADN Information about the LADN availability, and the AMF tracks and informs the SMF whether the UE is located in the LADN service area (i.e. the area of availability of the LADN).

 The LADN Information is configured in the AMF on a per DN basis, i.e. for different UEs accessing the same LADN, the configured LADN service area is the same regardless of other factors (e.g. UE's Registration Area).

+NOTE X: The LADN service area configured in the AMF may not be a full LADN service area and may be limited to the service area of the AMF.

 LADN Information provided to the UE by the AMF consists of LADN DNN and LADN service area information availability to the UE.
 The LADN service area information provided to the UE during the registration procedure includes a set of Tracking Areas that belong to the current Registration Area of the UE (i.e. the intersection of the LADN service area and the current Registration Area).
 The AMF does not create Registration Area based on the availability of LADNs.